 Street vendors sell arts and crafts and occasionally students or musicians will entertain the tourists as well as the local Capetonians.

-Parking is available at the streetside and in the parking garage adjoining the Camps Bay Hotel.
+Parking is available at the streetside and in the parking garage adjoining The Bay Hotel.

 The beach is an amazing 7 km long and the temporary lagoons offer the opportunity to splash your feet in warm waters.

 If you walk along the beach in southward direction you will come to the wreck of the SS Kakapa and maybe you are lucky like me and you see a whale jumping in the sea.
 There are some security concerns as muggings and worse crimes are happening at this very quiet beach.
 So I would stay away from that lovely place during the quieter weekdays, but at weekends there are many people and you will feel safe here.
 At the northern end close to the rocks you can watch surfers catching a wave or stroll up the dunes to the Monkey Valley Resort.
 From the rustic restaurant bar you have magnificent views across the long beach.

 Parking is available coming from the Monkey Valley turn off from the